Are Centauros exotic signals of the QGP?

-Relativistic Heavy Ion Collider (RHIC) at Brookhaven has just started.
+Relativistic Heavy Ion Collider (RHIC) at Brookhaven has started in June 2000.
+During Run I the maximum energy was 130 GeV per nucleon pair.
 In the nearest future the collisions of relativistic heavy ions (i.e. Au-Au) with a center of mass energy of 200 A GeV are expected to be investigated.
 Few years later (in 2006) it is planned to start the Large Hadron Collider (LHC) at CERN, with the Pb+Pb beams, carrying the center of mass energy of about 5.5 A TeV.
-Majority of the future experiments has a wide program with the main purpose to find the quark--gluon plasma by looking at many different observables.
+Majority of the experiments has a wide program with the main purpose to find the quark--gluon plasma by looking at many different observables.
 Among them some exotic signatures related to Centauro phenomena are planned to be used in the following experiments at RHIC:

 {\bf PHOBOS}